mmelihdogan/js-dom-and-events-hide-and-seek-lab/README.md

 generic; we don't expect it to work in every case.
 For example, we know that `div#grand-node` has only one node at each level — for this lab, you can solve for that case, and not worry about a case where there are sibling nodes.

-**ADDITIONAL HINT**: Remember learning about breadth-first search?
-A similar technique might come in handy here.

 ## Resources